 With many men at war or unemployed, many Syrian women have become entrepreneurial and breadwinners, often encouraged by civil society initiatives.
 They have discovered in themselves abilities and strength they did not know they had.
 And they have been rewarded based on hard work, not corruption or favoritism.
 They have worked in fields across the board – from catering and embroidery to medical assistance and media.

-In considering the relationship between enforced factors of change and developments in female empowerment among Syrian women, I am motivated first and foremost by a desire to contribute to securing the gains Syrian women have made.
+In considering the relationship between enforced factors of change and developments in female power among Syrian women, I am motivated first and foremost by a desire to contribute to securing the gains Syrian women have made.
 The situation in Syria is bleak, but we can seize the opportunity to identify and nurture the gains made by women during this time of transition when the norms of society made way for some advancement.

 I am Syrian, but I do not reflect the Syrian women I speak of because I grew up in Europe.
 I have therefore been speaking to Syrian women in order to gather their thoughts and experiences.